-Men, great in both scholarship and humble faith, have sat before the Lord's Prayer intent upon finding the underlying richness of its perfection.
-Resultant of their research and study, some have determined that the Lord's Prayer falls into six petitions; others have felt that there are eight; while the opinions of the great Augustine and Martin Luther were agreed that there are seven petitions.
-This point we will not here debate.
-However, I am of the thinking that there are three petitions relating to God and identified by the little pronoun Your-"Hallowed be Your name," "Your kingdom come," and "Your will be done."
-And then there are four petitions relating to man and marked out by the words our and us-"Give us this day our daily bread," "Forgive us our debts," "Do not lead us into temptation," and "Deliver us from the evil one."
+Those great in both scholarship and humble faith have sat before the Lord's Prayer, intent upon finding the underlying richness of its perfection.
+Resultant of their research and study, some have determined that the Lord's Prayer falls into six petitions; others feel there are eight; while the opinions of the great Augustine and Martin Luther agreed there are seven petitions.
+This point we will not debate.
+However, I think there are three petitions relating to God and identified by the little pronoun Your-"Hallowed be Your name," "Your kingdom come," and "Your will be done."
+And then there are four petitions relating to man and marked out by the words our and us-"Give us this day our daily bread," "forgive us our debts," "do not lead us into temptation," and "deliver us from the evil one."

-Although the above "breaking down" of the Lord's Prayer is essential to our understanding, we will turn from it and concern ourselves, for the present, with the introduction or invocation of the prayer.
+Although this breaking down of the Lord's Prayer is essential to our understanding, we will turn from it and concern ourselves, for the present, with the introduction or invocation of the prayer.
 Three striking statements lie here in the introduction: "Our Father," "in heaven," and "hallowed be Your name."

-Our Father...
+OUR FATHER...

-As we go into the study, we come first of all to the statement, "Our Father."
-This was startling to the Old Testament saint, for as far as we know he never, under any conditions, called God "Father" in a personal way.
+The opening statement, "our Father," was startling to the Old Testament saint, for as far as we know he never, under any conditions, called God "Father" in a personal way.
 It is true that Israel, as a nation, was called a son.
-God commanded Moses to tell Pharaoh that Israel was His son and to let him go.
+God commanded Moses to tell Pharaoh Israel was His son and to let him go.
 That is repeated again in Deuteronomy.
 But you do not find individual Israelites calling God "Father."
 He was the Father of the nation, of His people, but the individual was the son of Abraham, Isaac, and Jacob.
 So they did not approach God as a father.

-Now let us note carefully that Moses was called a servant; following the thread, we see that David also was called a servant; and still following the development of relationship, we come to the Ethiopian eunuch and find that he becomes a son of God.
+Note carefully that Moses was called a servant; following the thread, we see that David also was called a servant; and still following the development of relationship, we come to the Ethiopian eunuch and find that he becomes a son of God.
 How?
 Through faith in Jesus Christ!
-You can see something radical has taken place!
+You can see something radical has taken place.

-Now in a very real sense, all of mankind are the sons of God by creation.
+In a very real sense, all of mankind are the sons of God by creation.
 Paul, when speaking to the Athenians on Mars Hill, said, "For we are also His offspring" (Acts 17:28).
-But the word he used is not that of sonship-huios in the Greek-rather, genos which carries the meaning that we are His creation.
+But the word he used is not that of sonship-huios in the Greek-rather, genos, which carries the meaning that we are His creation.
 God created Adam who was called a son of God.
 Then Adam sinned, and after the fall he begat a son who was like him in his fallen nature.
 From then on, mankind was no longer considered sons of God in any personal way whatsoever.

-I want to say this kindly, but one of the most pernicious lies abroad in our land is that of the universal Fatherhood of God and the universal brotherhood of man.
+I say this kindly, but one of the most pernicious lies abroad in our land is that of the universal Fatherhood of God and the universal brotherhood of man.
 There has never been spawned in the depths of hell a thing more deceiving.
 A great scholar of the past called them "a moronic simplification."
-Reduced to simple English, anyone who speaks of the universal Fa-therhood of God and the universal brotherhood of man speaks as a moron.
+(Reduced to simple English, anyone who speaks of the universal Fatherhood of God and the universal brotherhood of man speaks as a moron.)